 noun, plural: autosomes

-For instance, a human somatic cell will normally contain 23 pairs of chromosomes (total=46 chromosomes).
+An autosome is any of the chromosome not considered as a sex chromosome.
+It is chiefly associated with the various metabolic functions of the cell except for sex determination.
+It occurs in pairs in somatic cells and singly in sex cells (gametes).
+In humans, a somatic cell will normally contain 23 pairs of chromosomes (total=46 chromosomes).
 Twenty-two (22) of these pairs will be autosomes, and only one of them will be a pair of sex chromosomes (the X and Y chromosomes).